Tabi3/maple_bot_rust/README.md

 # maple_bot_rust
-Maple bot a mathematics bot created by me which honestly kinda sucks
+Maple bot.
+A mathematics bot created by me which honestly kinda sucks